ibiann/Software-Testing-2021-USTH/PhamChiTrung/chap1/Excercise-1.5.md

  }
 ```
 * b
-All inputs execute the missing initialization added before the loop. so that, all<br>
+The missing initialization added before the loop is executed by all inputs.<br>
-inputs execute the fault
+As a result, the defect is executed by all inputs

 * Program 3<br>
-a ) explain what is wrong with the given code.
-Describe the fault precisely by proposing a modification to the code.
+a ) Describe the flaws in the provided code.
+Propose a code update to accurately describe the problem.<br>
 we need to find positive element but in this code, we count 0, and 0 is not a positive number.

 ```